InertiaSolutionsGroup/Injury-Report/docs/WORKFLOW.md

 ### 4.2 n8n Integration

-The application is designed to integrate with n8n workflows for AI validation and memo generation.
-These integrations are currently stubbed out and will show appropriate error messages when attempted.
+The application now integrates with a combined n8n workflow for both validation and parent narrative generation.
+This workflow is fully functional and replaces the previously separate validation and memo generation workflows.

-The n8n webhook URLs are configured in the `.env` file:
+The n8n webhook URL is configured in the `.env` file:
 ```
-REACT_APP_VALIDATION_WEBHOOK_URL=https://n8n-instance.example.com/webhook/validation
-REACT_APP_MEMO_GENERATION_WEBHOOK_URL=https://n8n-instance.example.com/webhook/memo-generation
+REACT_APP_INJURY_REPORT_IMPROVER_URL=https://n8n-instance.example.com/webhook/injury-report-improver
 ```

-When these n8n workflows are implemented, they should be configured to:
+The n8n workflow is configured to:
-1. **Validation Webhook**: Accept injury report data, analyze it, and return suggestions for improvement
-2. **Memo Generation Webhook**: Accept injury report data and generate a parent-friendly memo
+1. Accept injury report data
+2. Analyze it to provide suggestions for improvement
+3. Generate a parent-friendly narrative based on the report data
+4. Return both suggestions and the narrative in a single response

+The application implements a robust JSON parsing strategy to handle the nested JSON structure in the n8n response:
+1. First, it attempts standard JSON parsing
+2. If that fails, it cleans the string by handling escape characters
+3. If both approaches fail, it uses regex pattern matching to extract valid JSON content

+This multi-tiered approach ensures reliable parsing regardless of formatting variations in the response.

 ### 4.3 Error Handling Strategy

 The application implements a graceful degradation strategy:

 1. **Form Validation**: If AI validation fails, users can still submit reports directly
-2. **Memo Generation**: If AI memo generation fails, the system uses existing memo content or a fallback template
+2. **Parent Narrative Generation**: If AI narrative generation fails, the system uses existing content or a fallback template

 ## 5. Future Enhancements

 Planned enhancements to the workflow include:

-1. **Implementing n8n Workflows**:
+1. **Refining the n8n Prompt**:
-   - Set up the validation workflow to provide real-time suggestions
-   - Set up the memo generation workflow to create parent-friendly memos
+   - Improve the prompt to better handle various types of data received from teachers
+   - Enhance the quality of generated parent narratives

 2. **Enhanced Error Handling**:
    - Add retry mechanisms for transient errors